joenorton/rubyretriever/readme.md

 By Joe Norton

 RubyRetriever is a Web Crawler, Scraper & File Harvester.
-Available as an executable or as a library.
+Available as a command-line executable and as a crawling framework.

 RubyRetriever (RR) uses asynchronous HTTP requests via [Eventmachine](https://github.com/eventmachine/eventmachine) & [Synchrony](https://github.com/igrigorik/em-synchrony) to crawl webpages *very quickly*.
-RR also uses a Ruby implementation of the [bloomfilter](https://github.com/igrigorik/bloomfilter-rb) in order to keep track of pages it has already crawled.
+RR also uses a Ruby implementation of the [bloomfilter](https://github.com/igrigorik/bloomfilter-rb) in order to keep track of pages it has already crawled in a memory efficient manner.

 **v1.3.0 Update (6/22/2014)** - The major change in this update is the new PageIterator class which adds functionality for library/script usage.
 Now you can run custom blocks against each page during the crawl.
 This update also includes more tests, and other code improvements to improve modularity and testability.